Plan II Freshman Application Dates & Deadlines

-Plan II Honors recommended application date: This is the date by which we recommend Plan II applicants complete their ApplyTexas and On-line honors applications.
-For Plan II Honors, this date is a "soft" internal deadline.
+Plan II Honors recommended application completion date.
+It is NOT a deadline; it is the date by which we recommend Plan II applicants complete their ApplyTexas and On-line honors applications to avoid the complications and slow-downs that occur when documents are submitted in the last week or so prior to the December 1 deadline.
 Nothing closes or cuts-off on October 15.
 The recommended application date is there to remind Plan II applicants that Plan II conducts rolling admissions.
 Plan II reviews applications in the order that the applications are completed.
 The later an applicant completes the application, the later that application will be reviewed.
 Because we will have been offering admission to complete applicants beginning in October, there will be fewer spots available later in the cycle when the applications completed closer to the December 1 deadline are reivewed.
 Fewer available spaces means a lower likelihood of admission.
 Competition will be stiffer as fewer spots are available.

 - Plan II admission offers are non-binding and non-exclusive regardless of the date of the offer of admission

 - Submitting an application on or before October 15 will not guarantee early notification or increase the likelihood of admission.

 Freshman Scholarship Application (FSA) deadline: Students must complete the FSA to be eligible for any and all merit-based scholarships offered through UT and Plan II Honors.
 To access and submit the FSA, applicants must first complete and SUBMIT the ApplyTexas application (including all supporting documents).
 Every Plan II applicant should be sure to complete this application; it is the basis of all merits scholarships.
 Financial need is not a factor.